-Today in Part 1, we’ll be looking at PowerPoint templates and slide masters: what they are, and how they form the groundwork of a solid presentation.
+Today we’ll be looking at PowerPoint templates and slide masters: what they are, and how they form the groundwork of a solid presentation.

 PowerPoint Templates and Slide Masters